-Getting ready for your operation
+Getting ready for your operation (if having a general anaesthetic)

-- You will be seen in the pre-assessment clinic before you are admitted to hospital. - Here you may have blood tests, or heart trace if necessary.
-You will be assessed to see if you are fit for an anaesthetic. - The nurse practitioner will ask routine questions about your health, the medicine you take at the moment and any allergies you may have. - You will be able to discuss the operation with a nurse practitioner.
+You will be seen in the pre-operative clinic before you are admitted to hospital.
+Here you may have blood tests and a heart trace if necessary.
+You will be assessed to see if you are fit for the anaesthetic.

+You will be able to discuss the operation with the nurse practitioner who will ask routine questions about your general health, the medicine you take at the moment and any allergies you may have.

 You will be asked to sign a consent form to say that you understand the procedure, and what the operation involves.

-The day of your operation
+The day of your operation (if having a general anaesthetic)

 - You will come into hospital the day of your operation. - Before your general anaesthetic, you must not eat for a minimum of six hours or drink for a minimum of three hours.
 You will be told when this is to start. - Please leave all cash and valuables at home.
 If you need to bring valuables into hospital, these can be sent to General Office for safekeeping.
 General Office is open between 8.30 and 4.30 Monday to Friday.
 Therefore, if you are discharged outside these times we will not be able to return your property until General Office is open.
-The Trust does not accept responsibility for items not handed in for safekeeping. - You will be asked to remove jewellery: plain bands will be taped. - Please leave body piercing at home.
-False nails and nail polish will need to be removed. - Please do not wear makeup. - You will be advised as to whether you should take medications on the morning of your operation. - You will be asked to put on a gown and disposable underwear.
-You may bring in with you a dressing gown and slippers. - A bracelet with your personal details will be attached to your wrist.

-- A porter will take you to the operating theatre. - If you have dentures, glasses or a hearing aid they can stay with you on your journey to the operating theatre.
+The Trust does not accept responsibility for items not handed in for safekeeping. - You will be asked to remove jewellery; plain band rings can be worn but they will be taped. - Please do not wear makeup. - Please leave body piercings at home nail polish and false nails will also need to be removed if worn. - If you are on regular medication, you will be told to take this if necessary. - You will be asked to put on a gown and disposable underwear.
+You may bring with you a dressing down and slippers. - A bracelet with your personal details will be attached to your wrist. - You may be prescribed some medication to take before your operation by the anaesthetist.
+A member of the nursing staff will give this to you. - A porter will take you to the operating theatre. - If you have dentures, glasses or a hearing aid they can stay with you on your journey to the operating theatre.
 They will be removed whilst you are in the anaesthetic room and kept with you until you arrive in the recovery area.
-Once you are wake they can then be put back in place. - When you arrive in the theatre waiting area, a nurse will check your details with you: you will then be asked to put on a disposable hat. - You will then be taken to the anaesthetic room.
+Once you are wake they can then be put back in place. - When you arrive in the theatre waiting area, a nurse will check your details with you.
+You will then be asked to put on a disposable hat. - You will then be taken to the anaesthetic room.

 What should I expect after my operation?
+(If having a general anaesthetic)

-- After your operation you will be transferred back to your ward. - If you have had a general anaesthetic the anaesthetist will advise the nursing staff of the appropriate recovery time. - A nurse will check your pulse blood pressure and breathing regularly. - Please inform the nursing staff if you experience any pain they will then give you some painkillers to help. - The nursing staff will also advise you when you can start taking sips of water.
-Anaesthetics can make some people feel sick. - We advise you not to drink until this feeling has passed.
-The nursing staff may offer you an injection to take the sick feeling away.
+After your operation you will be kept in the theatre recovery room before being transferred to the ward.

+A nurse will check your pulse, blood pressure and breathing regularly.
+It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help.

+The nursing staff will also advise you when you can start taking sips of water.

+Anaesthetic drugs can make some people sick.
+If you feel sick we advise you not to drink until this feeling has passed.
+The nursing staff may offer an injection to help this sick feeling go away.

+The first time you get out of bed, please make sure you ask a nurse to be with you.
+This is in case you feel dizzy.

+Going Home